chartjs/Chart.js/docs/02-Scales.md

 #### Configuration Options

-The following options are provided by the logarithmic scale.
+The following options are provided by the time scale.
 They are all located in the `time` sub options.

 Name | Type | Default | Description
 --- | --- | --- | ---